2-REC/hugo-myportfolio-theme/README.md

 ## Theme structure and layout

 As in the "Creative" theme, the theme's homepage holds the different sections.
-Its layout is a typical vertical single page.
+Its layout is a typical vertical single page, with a floating navigation bar on top.

 The structure and layout of the each section is described hereafter.